Aid and Attendance Q&A

 Q. I know you claim to be a free service, but the company I started my application with said the same thing.
 It’s been months and we’re still waiting on our application to be approved.
 The company now has these ‘hidden’ fees on their services to help us clear things up with the additional questions Veterans Affairs has.
 So aren’t you financial companies all the same?

 A: Veterans Financial is not part of the VA.
-We are a private financial service company; therefore, we are not authorized to impose any fees associated with assistance with the VA benefits.
-However, as there are asset limitations, if financial planning is required to assist with eligibility for benefits, we are compensated only by the financial institutions that we would work with.
+We are a private financial service company.
+That said, there are asset limitations, if financial planning is required to assist with eligibility for benefits, we are compensated only by the financial institutions that we would work with.
 Applicants incur no out of pocket fees.